 - Dental studies involving subjects with medical conditions that could effect carries risk.

-- The Cochrane Library and MEDLINE were searched for epidemiologic studies, clinical trials, meta-analysis, and systematic review.
-The search terms were “sugar (sucrose)” and various outcomes including “obese” and “body weight.”
+- The Cochrane Library and MEDLINE were searched for epidemiologic studies, clinical trials, meta-analyses, and systematic reviews.
+The search terms were “sugar (sucrose)” and various outcomes including “obesity” and “body weight.”
 This process was supplemented with a hand-search and a check of reference lists from pertinent reviews

 - Articles were ranked according to study methodology using a condensed version of guidelines published by the Scottish Intercollegiate Guidelines Network (SIGN).
 The highest quality studies scored 1 or 2 on the SIGN criteria and were classified as “primary studies.”
 These studies had the greatest impact on conclusions.
 "Tertiary" studies had the weakest methodology and were not considered in formulating the conclusions; however, their references were provided in the review.
 All studies were ranked separately by two reviewers with the higher ranking prevailing in the case of disagreement.